 However, for the past few decades the main source of attraction for tourists has been the Vasa ship and its museum on Djurgården.
 John and I saw it when it was still being watered day and night, and the hall where it was while undergoing restoration work was all steamy and clammy.
 It’s the only ship in the world that still remains today from the 17th century.

 It seems like an engineering and archeological miracle having managed first to lift the 300-year-old wreck from the bottom of the sea and then to restore this product of the megalomania of King Gustav II Adolf, the grandson of Gustav Vasa.
 He was all set on making Sweden into a great power, a goal which he realized through the 30 years’ war.
 He insisted on using the new ship Vasa in the naval war against Poland.
-He was told that it was not seaworthy, but he steadfastly insisted on taking it to the war arena.
-And the rest is well-known history by now.
+He was told by his counselors that it was not seaworthy, but he steadfastly insisted on taking it to the war arena.
+The rest is well-known history by now.
 Gustav II Adolf himself was killed in the bloody battle of Lützen in 1632 3

 The great power did not last long though.
-Sweden actually once took over important parts of northern Germany and Poland particularly on the coast of the Baltic.
+Sweden actually once took over important parts of northern Germany and Poland along the coast of the Baltic.
 However, Karl XII who, like Napoleon, tried to invade and conquer Russia under Peter the Great but overdid everything he tried to accomplish.
 The poor Swedish soldiers, all from the lowest peasant families, suffered and died in masses.
 Of course he lost that war.
 But that wasn’t enough for Karl.
 He opened a new front on Denmark-Norway (at that time one country) and in 1718 he was killed by a very much debated bullet in Halden outside Oslo.
 The big question was which side the bullet came from.
 And was it actually a button from a uniform, as has been theorized?
 It has, however, pretty well been established that the bullet came from the Swedish side, so it was a form of mutiny.
 The Swedish Empire crumbled.
 4

 I can never get enough of Stockholm.
 I love it.
-But, as I said talking about Copenhagen, there is one important thing missing in Stockholm.
+But, as I said when talking about Copenhagen, there is one important thing missing in Stockholm.
 There is none of the wonderful Gemüt in our capital that Copenhagen is so famous for.